Skip to main content

 1. Save Generated Blueprint

-GameServerApp will automatically fill in all the necessary fields for the LinuxGSM blueprint.
-All you need to do is save the blueprint.
+GameServerApp will automatically fill in the necessary fields for your LinuxGSM blueprint.
+Simply review the form and click Save.

 Blueprint - Create LinuxGSM blueprint - Save blueprint form